-Select the Event Process to be imported and click OK.
-The Import Applications wizard (Figure 2.2.11) is shown listing all the referred applications and configurations of all these applications.
-Select the Applications and configurations to be imported and click Finish.
+3. Select the Event Process to be imported and click OK.
+The Import Applications wizard (Figure 2.2.11) is shown.
+Selected the Applications and configurations to be exported and click Finish.

 2.2.4 Importing nStudio Event Processes

 Event Processes that are developed and exported from nStudio can be imported into eStudio using the Import Event Process (nStudio) option present on the context menu of Event Process Repository node.